Ilocano vs Malaysian

 Ilocano vs Malaysian Difficulty

 The Ilocano vs Malaysian difficulty level basically depends on the number of Ilocano Alphabets and Malaysian Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Ilocano and Malaysian are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Ilocano and Malaysian, which language is harder to learn?
-Time required to learn Ilocano is Not Available while to learn Malaysian time required is 36 weeks.
+Time required to learn Ilocano is 44 weeks while to learn Malaysian time required is 36 weeks.